Supreme Court rules unanimously for Germany in Nazi art sale case

 There is another reason for federal courts to hesitate before allowing such lawsuits, he wrote.

-“As a nation, we would be surprised — and might even initiate reciprocal action — if a court in Germany adjudicated claims by Americans that they were entitled to hundreds of millions of dollars because of human rights violations committed by the United States government years ago,” he wrote.
+“As a Nation, we would be surprised—and might even initiate reciprocal action—if a court in Germany adjudicated claims by Americans that they were entitled to hundreds of millions of dollars because of human rights violations committed by the United States Government years ago,” he wrote.

 “There is no reason to anticipate that Germany’s reaction would be any different were American courts to exercise the jurisdiction claimed in this case.”

-The foundation’s president Hermann Parzinger said it was his organization’s “long-held belief that this case should not be heard in U.S. court.
+The foundation’s president, Hermann Parzinger, said it was his organization’s “long-held belief that this case should not be heard in U.S. court.
 As such, we welcome the Supreme Court’s unanimous decision.”

 The justices left the door ajar for the heirs.
 It instructed the lower court to consider their alternative argument: “that the sale of the Welfenschatz is not subject to the domestic takings rule because the consortium members were not German nationals at the time of the transaction.”